nikhil1603/KTBlog-Backend/README.md

 ⚡ Fast loading with Next.js + dynamic routing

 🧱 Tech Stack
-Frontend
+Frontend :

-Next.js 14+ App Router
+-Next.js 14+ App Router

-Tailwind CSS + shadcn/ui
+-Tailwind CSS + shadcn/ui

-TypeScript
+-TypeScript

-Vercel (deployment)
+-Vercel (deployment)

-Backend (Microservices)
+Backend (Microservices):

-Express.js
+-Express.js

-MongoDB & Mongoose
+-MongoDB & Mongoose

-PostgreSQL (for comments or auth)
+-PostgreSQL (for comments or auth)

-Redis (for caching)
+-Redis (for caching)

-Docker (for containerization)
+-Docker (for containerization)

-Google OAuth (for secure login)
+-Google OAuth (for secure login)

-RabbitMQ (used for communication)
+-RabbitMQ (used for communication)

 🗂 Architecture
 The project is structured as multiple services: